 During the 2013-14 campaign, the Huskies engineered the largest single-season win improvement in school history, and the 10th-largest nationally for the season, recording a 10-win improvement, going 15-17, NIU’s most victories since the 2005-06 season.

 Despite having the second-least experienced team in the MAC, NIU posted its most non-conference wins, six, since 1999-2000 and its most home wins, 10, 1994-95; NIU closed the season with a five-game home winning streak.
-The Huskies also recorded their first top-50 RPI win, over Toledo on Feb.
-26, since defeating Wisconsin on December 14, 1999.
+The Huskies also recorded their first top-50 RPI win, Toledo on Feb.
+26, since December 14, 1999 (Wisconsin).

 NIU earned the No. 7 seed in the Mid-American Conference Tournament, earning a first round home game for the first time since 2003, while advancing to Cleveland for the second time in three seasons.
 Jordan Threloff earned All-MAC honorable mention recognition and Aaric Armstead was named to the MAC All-Freshman Team.